c2lang/c2compiler/README.md

     pointers to them, this is not so bad.

 ## Compiler
-- load external components
-    - handle nolibc
-    - handle use
-    Design:
-    - load components manifest
-        -> change to yaml (keep old for now, add manifest.yml) -> change Yaml parser to use SourceMgr, add locs -> LATER, for now just use
-        DONT CHANGE RECIPE YET, FIRST JUST PARSE manifest.yml
-    - re-use components between targets? (libc)

-    - give component names ("libc", "main")
-    - check duplicate module names between components (on every new module) -> components get/add to list of all Modules -> if they create a new one, they check
-    - fill in all imports
-        -> mark all external modules if used (later only parse those needed)
-    - update module sorting

 ## Performance
 - check memleaks: valgrind --leak-check=full -s ./output/c2c/c2c
 - profile application to see where time is spent